ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```bash
 ibmcloud target --cf
 ```
+{:codeblock: .codeblock}
-{:codeblock: .codeblock}{: caption="Example 6.
+{: caption="Example 6.
 Setting your options for using the Cloud Foundry API." caption-side="bottom"}
+`Example 6.
+Setting your options for using the Cloud Foundry API`

 And now, the moment you've been working towards: creating a web application starts with the code shown in Example 7.
 The `dev` space is a default option for your organization, but you may wish to create others for isolating different efforts, keeping 'finance'